 The probate matters and process come into play when a family member or loved one passes away.
 It’s the judicial process of determining the validity of the will they left behind or settling estate matters should there be an absence of a will.

-In a probate process, an individual, called the executor, will be appointed by the district court to manage the estate of the deceased.
+In this type of process, an individual, called the executor, will be appointed by the district court to manage the estate of the deceased.
 The appointed executor will take charge of making the deceased’s last wishes happen and transfer their assets to the named beneficiaries.
 Usually, the executor is the surviving spouse or an adult child of the deceased.

 Absent a will, the estate of the deceased will be distributed according to the laws of the State, in this case, Colorado.
 The court will administer the distribution according to the probate law.

-Having a probate attorney in Fort Collins, CO helping you plan your estate or execute your deceased family member’s will guarantee that the probate and court processes will be handled properly and remain as smooth as possible.
+Having a probate lawyer in Fort Collins, CO helping you plan your estate or execute your deceased family member’s will guarantee that the court processes will be handled properly and remain as smooth as possible.

 The Purpose of Probate in Fort Collins